 In its most advanced stage, care becomes intense, and keeping them in most assisted living, memory care, dementia care, or hospice care homes is not always possible due to unsafe conditions, usually from an inability to provide continuous supervision.

 Many families feel guilty and wonder if they have made the right choice in relocating a loved one to a memory care center or skilled nursing facility.

 However, selecting the best place for a loved one can be done with careful planning, visiting numerous facilities, reviewing their latest inspection/survey, and interviewing staff members.

 Can Dementia Get Worse Suddenly?

 Dementia deterioration is usually a gradual, slow process that takes months or years to advance to its next stage.
-The condition will progress quickly in rare cases, making significant deteriorating changes in just weeks or months.
+In rare cases, the condition will progress quickly, making significant deteriorating changes in weeks or months.

 What Do You Do If Your Elderly Parent Refuses Assisted Living?